Please ensure Javascript is enabled for purposes of website accessibility

 5 Ways to Increase Access to Food for School-Aged Children

 Research shows that eating school breakfast can improve student food security and children’s overall health and wellness.
-Breakfast After the Bell (BATB) provides an opportunity for all students to eat breakfast after the official start of the school day.
+Breakfast After the Bell (BATB) provides an opportunity for all students to eat breakfast after the official start of the school day instead of arriving early to eat.
+View our 2022 Breakfast After the Bell Report here for more information.
 BATB ensures all students have the opportunity to start their school day nourished and ready to learn regardless of their income or morning circumstances.
 Learn more!

-2. Offer free school meals for all students to reduce stigma and increase opportunities for participation.
+2. Offer free school meals for all students.

-5. Connect students and caregivers to grocery assistance programs like SNAP, Double Up Oklahoma, and WIC.
+5. Connect students and caregivers to SNAP, Double Up Oklahoma, and WIC.

 Reach out!